ccadic/Tontec-RPi-Screen/README.md

     logo.nologo

 It takes a while for it to turn on with the screen.
-Apparently the screen takse a bit of resources, plus having to run the extra material...
-But works like a charm.
-I boot it to terminal and run console programs on these displays, but you can try the touchscreen if that's your fancy.
+Apparently the screen takes a bit of resources...
+But works like a charm for me once on.
+I boot it to terminal and run console programs on these displays.